Our brain is a complex piece of meat (some call it an organ) that has a way of either directing us to smart decisions or sending us off a cliff.

 I'm a PHP web developer, and I've learned over the years that the more features and options you add to a plugin or module, the more complex the code base becomes.
 Added complexities mean that maintaining this code becomes harder and testing takes longer.

-Our lives are similar in that when our goal is to accumulate as much stuff as possible, the complexity of our lives increases if we are trying to utilize what we own.
+Our lives are similar in that when our goal is to accumulate as much stuff as possible, our lives' complexity increases if we are trying to utilize what we own.

 Most of the debt I've accumulated in the past has added to my collection of crap.
 The number of things I own and use regularly is way less than the total amount of stuff I own.